/r/UKPersonalFinance/

 1.8M members

 r/UKPersonalFinance is a subreddit with 1.8M members.
-The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses struggling, investment, savings, debt, and mortgage, and they frequently recommend/review stocks and shares isa, current account, and budgeting app.
+The most common kinds of discussions are advice requests and money talk, and the community frequently discusses struggling, investment, mortgage, tax, and savings, and they frequently recommend/review budgeting app, currency exchange, and budgeting software.

 Discuss, learn and request advice on how to budget, protect, save and invest your pounds and pence in the UK.